rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

 Finally, you can use those functionalities in your React components to create and retrieve users.
 Let's start with the user creation.
 The best place to do it would be the SignUpForm component.
-It is the most natural place to create a user in the database after the sign up through the firebase authentication API.
+It is the most natural place to create a user in the database after the sign up through the Firebase authentication API.
 You can simply add another API request to create a user when the user signed up successfully.

 In *src/components/SignUp.js* file: